 Millions of poeple around the world have now been attuned to the Reiki energy.
 Classes are taught in-person by a Reiki Master.
 (Distance classes are available but are not recommended by IMPART or the International Center for Reiki Training.)
 During Reiki classes, the student is taught how to serve as a conduit for the life force energy, which flows from God/Source/Spirit and then through the healer and into the recipient.

 Because of the power of the energy involved and the breadth of the information that needs to be covered, Reiki is taught over a series of levels:

-Although the majority of Reiki practitioners do not use psychic skills during healings, I have found that taking Reiki is one of the easiest ways to “jump start” your psychic skills.
+Although the majority of Reiki practitioners do not use psychic skills during healings, Reiki is actually one of the easiest ways to “jump start” your psychic skills.
 Why?
 Because the Reiki attunement that is received during Reiki classes is designed to open up the same energy channels (i.e., chakras, meridians) through which psychic information is received (e.g., clairvoyance, clairaudience, clairsentience, claircognizance).
-For this reason, I recommend that all of my psychic development students take Reiki classes, at least through Reiki II.
+For this reason, Dr. Anne recommends that her psychic development students take Reiki classes, at least through Reiki II.

 - Click here for more information about Reiki

 - Reiki classes offered through IMPART:

 - Click here to view Anne’s Calendar

 - Reviews & what Anne’s students have to say about her Reiki classes